A Resource Guide for New and Early Career Faculty Members

 Career Development

 - Attend new faculty orientation programs.
-Several orientations occur in August, including the Office of the Provost Iowa New Faculty Orientation, UI Human Resources, and your respective college and/or department.
+Several orientations occur in August, including the Office of the Provost Iowa New Faculty Orientation and your respective college and/or department.
 Orientation sessions are an important opportunity to learn more about the university and available resources.

 - Introduce yourself to the faculty and staff in your department.
 Begin to develop collegial relationships and networks.
 Get to know the departmental staff who are valuable colleagues for supporting your career.

-- Familiarize yourself with the software on your computer and other technological tools that might be of use.
+- Familiarize yourself with the software and other technological tools that might be of use.
 For information or training, see the listing of Information Technology Services workshops, or on-line courses available to UI faculty, staff and students through e-Learning resources.

 - Look for upcoming faculty development workshops and place the dates on your calendar now.
 Your department and college may also offer programs tailored specifically to your discipline.